elastic/kibana/x-pack/plugins/canvas/README.md

 ];
 ```

-And then in our setup method, register it with the Expressions plugin
+And then in our setup method, register it with the Expressions plugin:

 ```typescript
 setup(core: CoreSetup, plugins: CanvasExamplePluginsSetup) {